 As the IB currently operates a seven-year cycle of curriculum review for individual subjects and courses, the exact nature of your involvement will vary according to timing.

 The IB Chief Examiner position is part-time, involves no relocation, and is usually undertaken in addition to existing work commitments.
 It is normally held for five years, with an annual performance review.

-Most IB Chief Examiner roles are advertised in July and August in preparation for the September in the following year.
+Most IB Chief Examiner roles are advertised in July and August in preparation for September of the following year.
 When IB Chief Examiner positions are available, they will appear on the Vacancies page at the link below.
 Please note, the recruitment process can take up to six months after the closing date, during which you may be asked to complete additional tasks.

-Read the recruitment policy [128 KB]
+Read the recruitment policy (PDF, 128 KB)